-The goals of this course are to master the evaluation of elastic modulus of crystalline materials considering its anisotropy and to master the fracture mechanics for a crack containing material by estimating stress intensity factor, energy release rate, and J integral.
-By taking this course, students can understand crystalline and crackcontaining materials' elastic deformation and strength.
+The goals of this course are to master the evaluation of the elastic modulus of crystalline materials considering its anisotropy and to master the fracture mechanics for a crack-containing material by estimating the stress intensity factor, energy release rate, and J integral.
+By taking this course, students can understand crystalline and crack-containing materials' elastic deformation and strength.

-1st: Explanation about the contents, schedule and evaluation etc.
+1st: Explanation about the contents, schedule and evaluation, etc.

-Introduction: "Mechanical properties of materials; deformation and destruction", "Industry and materials testing",
+Introduction: (Mechanical properties of materials; deformation and destruction,

-"Accident caused by material destruction", "Physics of deformation and destruction", "Materials science for Earth Resources Engineering"
+Industry and materials testing, Accident caused by material destruction,

+Physics of deformation and destruction,

+Materials science for Earth Resources Engineering)

-2nd: Stress/strain and elasticity (Hooke's law and practical elastic modulus,
+2nd: Stress/strain and elasticity of crystalline material